utkarshcmu/grafana.org/content/blog/2017-08-11-timeshift-ep8.md

 				<strong>MySQL Data Source</strong> - This week we added support for creating Template Variables with MySQL.
 It is available in <a href="https://grafana.com/grafana/download/5.0.0-8626pre1?utm_source=blog&utm_campaign=timeshift_8">nightly builds</a> and will be included in the next major release.
 			</p>
 			<p>
-				When you create a Template Variable it appears as a dropdown at the top of the dashboard and you can then use the variable in queries like this (where `hostname` is the template variable):
+				When you create a Template Variable it appears as a dropdown at the top of the dashboard and you can then use the variable in queries (where <code>hostname</code> is the template variable):
 			</p>
 			<pre>
 				sql